 The ceramics program offers a diverse approach to the materials and processes with aesthetics ranging from functional works to contemporary vessels and sculptural forms.
-Class instruction includes wheel-throwing and hand-building techniques, mold making and slip casting, clay/glaze formulation and firing.
+Class instruction includes wheel-throwing and hand-building techniques, mold making, clay/glaze formulation and firing.
 Students develop technical ability and conceptual understanding as well as historical knowledge of the material.
-Through interaction with peers, faculty, and individual attention, students engage in personal research that leads to personal artistic expression and creation.
+Through interaction with peers, faculty and individual attention, students engage in researches that lead to personal artistic expression and creation.

-A ceramic student organization provides opportunities for students to experiment with marketing their work, organizing filed trips, and bringing in visiting artists.
+A ceramic student organization provides opportunities for students to experiment with marketing their work, organizing field trips, and bringing in visiting artists.
 The ceramics facilities include a large under-graduate studio complete with electric wheels, working tables, extruders, spray booth, glaze areas and clay mixing room with clay mixer and ball mill.
 A large kiln room contains both gas and electric kilns.
-There is an outside kiln area for raku and alternative firing techniques.

 The 2014-2015 Ceramics curriculum guide is available for viewing here.